Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Building a Lookup Table

 \subsection{Preprocessing an elementary box}

-Before even considering the input, our algorithm builds a lookup table.
+Before it considers the input, our algorithm builds a lookup table.
 As mentioned above, the purpose of this table is to speed up the computation of small parts of the free-space diagram.